Cluster Key

 -- Other columns...

-CLUSTER BY (region, product_category)
+) CLUSTER BY (region, product_category);

 When choosing a column as the cluster key, ensure that the number of distinct values strikes a balance between being sufficient for effective query performance and being manageable for optimal storage within the system.

-For example, clustering the table based on the is_secondhand column that only contains Boolean values may not provide as much benefit in terms of grouping similar data together.
+column that only contains Boolean values may not provide as much benefit in terms of grouping similar data together.
 This is because the distinct values are limited, and clustering may not lead to significant physical grouping of similar data, impacting the potential advantages of clustering for query optimization.

-A column with a larger number of distinct values, such as the order_id column, is not typically a good candidate to use as a cluster key directly due to its tendency to impede storage efficiency and diminish the effectiveness of data grouping.
+column, is not typically a good candidate to use as a cluster key directly due to its tendency to impede storage efficiency and diminish the effectiveness of data grouping.
 However, a viable alternative is to consider using expressions to "reduce" the distinct values.
-For example, if the order_id typically contains a date (eg., 20240116) starting at a fixed position, extracting the time component from it can be employed as a more suitable clustering key.
+For example, if the order_id

 CREATE TABLE sales (